hjohnson12/Kanban-Tasker/README.md

 ![Image of Program](KanbanTasker/Images/KT_00.png)

 #### Simple design with a popout pane to edit and create your tasks
- * Quick access to pane comes from hovering over the task and selecting the edit icon
+ * Quick access to the pane comes from hovering over the task with your mouse and selecting the edit icon
-   * **Note:** Tablet users need to touch and hold the task for a context menu to show (Right-click is enabled for desktop/laptop users too)
+   *  If light-holding the task on tablet mode and it does not register and open a context menu, right-click is enabled to work for the menu for editing or deleting.
  * Tags in the pane can range in width and height.
 If the tag is longer than the width of the pane, it will wrap to a new row and  increase the height
 ![Image of Program](KanbanTasker/Images/KT_01.png)